-Increasing the loan amount could help moderate-income households afford homes with higher sale prices than these households can afford with the current limit, bringing the affordable sale price for these households closer to actual sale prices for market-rate homes in Sunnyvale.

-Even a relatively large increase in the maximum loan amount might have only a limited impact on moderate-income households' ability to afford market-rate housing due to the large gap between the affordable sale price for moderate-income households and market-rate home sale prices.
-In addition, providing households with larger loans could reduce the total number of households that the FTHBP can serve, depending on available funding.
+Arguments in Favor Arguments Against Increasing the loan amount could help moderate-income households afford homes with higher sale prices than these households can afford with the current limit, bringing the affordable sale price for these households closer to actual sale prices for market-rate Even a relatively large increase in the maximum loan amount might have only a limited impact on moderate- income households' ability to afford market-rate housing due to the large gap between the affordable sale price for moderate-income households and market-rate home sale prices.
+In addition, providing households with larger loans could reduce the total number of households that the FTHBP can serve, homes in Sunnyvale. depending on available funding.